 The most direct way to protect against elder abuse and financial exploitation is to meet with a qualified estate planning attorney to review and update important estate planning documents, including having a trusted individual named as the durable financial power of attorney.
 With this document in place, this trusted individual can oversee their loved one’s finances with full access to facilitate, transact, and protect assets.
-Naming a financial power of attorney can help an elder adult feel a great sense of relief knowing that their finances are being monitored and protected.
+Naming a financial power of attorney gives many seniors a sense of relief.
 However, any cash in the hands of an aging loved one should also be monitored and their home closely guarded to prevent theft from an eyeing stranger.

 Other important estate planning documents to review and update include your elderly loved one’s living will, medical power of attorney, and trust.
 Keeping all of these documents updated can help prevent future elder abuse and provide proof of your loved one’s wishes in a court of law if needed.

 Simplify Banking Transactions